entropyxyz/entropy-docs/docs/guides/spin-up-a-devnet.md

     If this is the first time you are running the Rust testing interface, the `cargo` command above will take a few minutes to complete.

-1. You can also verify that things are working normally by checking the server logs:
+1. You can also verify that things are working as expected by checking the server logs:

     ```shell
     docker compose logs